gladys-gg/pre-prep24/README.md

 This application is web appliction,gives the customers the ability to see the various types of burgers being offered and the various prices.It also gives a preveiw of the various ingredients used to make the burgers.
 ## Setup/Installation Requirements

-To be able to run the project the following are required 1.a code editor in our case we used Visual studio code 2.open the application using a brower perferably Google chrome 3.The application is easy to install and runs in both mobile and web applications 4.Clone the repository to your computer from
+To be able to run the project the following are required;

+1.A code editor in our case we used Visual studio code

+2.open the application using a brower perferably Google chrome

+3.The application is easy to install and runs in both mobile and web application

 ## Known Bugs
 There are no known bugs in the sysyem.